g-s-k-zoro/Competitive-Coding/README.md

-# hackerrank-sol
+# Competitve Coding Solutions
-//Solutions to some of the hackerrank questions that i have solved.
+Solutions to some of the competitive coding questions I found interesting
-// As much as possible, the solutions would be in c++